Types Of Toilets – 25 Types of Toilets

 8. Pit Toilets

-Pit toilets which are also known as pit latrines are non-flush toilets that are mostly found in developing countries.
-A large rectangular hole is dug in the ground where the human waste is deposited.
+Pit toilets, also known as pit latrines, are non-flush toilets mostly found in developing countries.
+A large rectangular hole is dug where human waste is deposited in the ground.

-The top of the hole is covered using wood and soil or concrete leaving a small hole at the middle where the users passes their waste.
-A cubicle is then constructed which is precisely the size of the original hole.
+The top of the hole is covered using wood and soil or concrete, leaving a small hole in the middle where the users pass their waste.
+A cubicle is then constructed, which is precisely the size of the original hole.

-Most pit toilets users normally squat but a few of the toilets have risers where one can sit.
-They are not a great optional for people with limited mobility.
+Most pit toilet users normally squat, but a few have risers where one can sit.
+They are not a great option for people with limited mobility.

 There are no means of pumping the waste out once a pit toilet when it is full.
-The toilet is normally abandoned and the owners digs in a new one.
+The toilet is normally abandoned, and the owner digs in a new one.

 9. Dual flush toilets

 A dual flush toilet is a toilet that gives the user 2 options on the amount of water they want to use.
-You can choose to use less water to flush liquids or a little bit more water to flush solids.
+You can use less water to flush liquids or more water to flush solids.

-Most dual flush toilets use flush buttons but a few use flush levers.
-The flushing buttons are usually located on top of the toilet tank while the lever is either on the side of the tank or at the the front.
+Most dual-flush toilets use flush buttons but a few use flush levers.
+The flushing buttons are usually located on top of the toilet tank, while the lever is either on the side of the tank or at the front.

 Dual flush toilets are becoming more common due to their water efficiency.
-People use toilets more for the number 1 more than the number 2.
-With a dual flush toilet you save so much water if you do the math for a whole year.
-More on dual flush toilets in this post.
+People use toilets more for number 1 than number 2.
+With a dual flush toilet, you save so much water if you do the math for a whole year—more on dual flush toilets in this post.

 10. Single flush toilet

-Single flush toilets use a toilet flapper which is connected to the flushing handle by a lift chain.
+Single-flush toilets use a toilet flapper connected to the flushing handle by a lift chain.
 The flapper sits on top of the flush valve opening.
 When you push the flushing handle down, the lift chain lifts off the flapper allowing water to flow to the bowl.

 11. WaterSense Toilets

-WaterSense-certified toilets are toilets with a consumption of 1.28 gallons per flush or less.
-It is a program run by the United States’ Environmental Protection Agency (EPA) to encourage water conservation efforts.
+WaterSense-certified toilets have a consumption of 1.28 gallons per flush or less.
+It is a program run by the United States Environmental Protection Agency (EPA) to encourage water conservation efforts.

-All WaterSense certified toilets have a WaterSense label to help users easily identify them.
-WaterSense toilets are the only toilets sold in some areas in the Unites States especially the state of California.
+All WaterSense-certified toilets have a WaterSense label to help users easily identify them.
+WaterSense toilets are the only ones sold in some areas of the United States, especially California.

 12. One-Piece Toilets

-One-piece toilets are toilets that are manufactured as one complete piece, with the tank and bowl joint together.
+One-piece toilets are manufactured as one complete piece, with the tank and bowl joint together.
 They offer a seamless and beautiful design without the gap between the tank and the bowl.

-One-piece toilets are difficult to transport and they tend to break during shipping more frequent than two-piece toilets due to their weird shape.
-They are also compact and heavy which also poses a challenge during transportation.
+One-piece toilets are difficult to transport, and they tend to break during shipping more frequently than two-piece toilets due to their weird shape.
+They are also compact and heavy, posing a challenge during transportation.

-Installation of a one-piece toilet is fast but it needs 2 people to do it.
+Installation of a one-piece toilet is fast, but it needs 2 people to do it.
 This is because of the weight of the toilet.
-You could attempt to install it on your own but there is always a risk dropping it and cracking it.
+You could attempt to install it independently, but there is always a risk of dropping and cracking it.
 Lifting heavy objects is also not good for your back.

 13. Two-Piece Toilets

-Two-piece toilets are toilets that are manufactured with the toilet bowl and tank as separate pieces.
-The two-pieces are only joint together during installation.
+Two-piece toilets are manufactured with the toilet bowl and tank as separate pieces.
+The two pieces are only joined together during installation.

-Two-piece toilets are a shipped in different boxes and sometimes one package may arrive before the other.
-One can also arrive in good condition while the other can arrive broken.
+Two-piece toilets are shipped in different boxes; sometimes, one package may arrive before the other.
+One can also arrive in good condition, while the other can arrive broken.

-Installing a two-piece toilet takes more time than a one-piece toilet because you need to install the bowl then install the tank later.
-The good thing is that this can be comfortably done by one person.
+Installing a two-piece toilet takes more time than a one-piece toilet because you need to install the bowl and then install the tank later.
+The good thing is that one person can comfortably do this.

 14. Overhead Toilets

-Overhead toilets which are also known as pull chain or high tank toilets are toilets that have a toilet tank high up in the bathroom wall.
-A chain is suspended from the tank which is used to flush the toilet by pulling it down.
+Overhead toilets, also known as pull chains or high tank toilets, have a toilet tank high up in the bathroom wall.
+A chain is suspended from the tank, which is used to flush the toilet by pulling it down.

 Overhead toilets are mostly found in old buildings.
-The have vertical pipe from the tank to the bowl which delivers the flush water.
+They have a vertical pipe from the tank to the bowl, which delivers the flush water.

-The toilet tanks are installed that high up on the wall so that the water can pick up speed as it flows down which would as result give a powerful flush.
-Such “technology” has however been overtaken by time.
+The toilet tanks are installed that high up on the wall so that the water can pick up speed as it flows down, giving a powerful flush.
+Such “technology” has, however, been overtaken by time.

 15. Elongated Toilets

-Elongated toilets are toilets with an oval-shaped bowl, which is longer than a standard toilet bowl.
+Elongated toilets have an oval-shaped bowl that is longer than a standard toilet bowl.
 On average, the length of an elongated toilet bowl is 18.5 inches.

 The main advantage of elongated toilets is that they are more comfortable than standard toilets.
-They offer a bigger surface area for the hind anatomy to occupy which has made them very popular for buyers.
+They offer a bigger surface area for the hind anatomy to occupy, making them very popular among buyers.

 16. Round Toilets

-Round toilets are toilets with a circular bowl.
-They are the oldest type of toilet bowls and these days are mostly found in old homes.
+Round toilets are toilets with circular bowls.
+They are the oldest type of toilet bowl and these days are mostly found in old homes.
 The average length of a round toilet is 16.5 inches.

 Most adults find the round toilets to be very uncomfortable.
 This is especially the case for men going by their anatomy.

-Young kids however find the round toilets to be the best for them.
-Most will say that they fill as if they are falling into the bowl while using elongated toilets.
+Young kids, however, find the round toilets to be the best for them.
+Most will say they fill as if falling into the bowl while using elongated toilets.

 17. Compact Elongated Toilets